 Why the need for internet security?

-There are many older individuals who are keen internet users, and who are quite well clued up when it comes to technology.
+Many older individuals are keen internet users, and who are quite well clued up when it comes to technology.

 Around 50% of adults who are aged 65 or over, are using smartphones, and spend a lot of their time at home online.

-There has been a rise in these numbers, especially in families who seek help from social security, or they are some kind of assistance program.
-Comcast’s offering of their low cost Internet Essentials being one such service.
+There has been a rise in these numbers, especially in families who seek help from social security, or they are some assistance programs.
+Comcast’s offering of their low-cost Internet Essentials being one such service.

-There are many programs that make internet connections possible for low-income households.
+Many programs make internet connections possible for low-income households.